vphantom/vof/binary.md

 ### Decimal

-A signed ("ZigZag") integer left-shifted 4 bits followed by an unsigned nibble representing 0..15 decimal places.
-For example, -2.135 would be -2135 and 3 places, or `4269 << 4 + 3 = 68307`, which is then encoded as a 21-bit `int` on the wire.
+A signed ("ZigZag") integer left-shifted 3 bits to make room for a 3-bit value representing 0, 1, 2, 3, 4, 5, 6 or 9 decimal places.
+For example, -2.135 would be -2135 and 3 places, or `(4269 << 3) + 3 = 34155`, which would then be encoded as a 21-bit `Int` on the wire.

 The canonical encoding is the smallest representation possible.
 For example, 1.1 should be represented as "11 with 1 decimal place", not as "110 with 2 decimal places" and such.